lorensen/VTKExamples/src/VTKBook/Chapter7.md

 A 3D scan conversion technique, such as a modified Bresenham method, can be used to transform the continuous ray into a discrete representation.
 The discrete ray is an ordered sequence of voxels $v_1, v_2, ... v_n$ and can be classified as 6-connected, 18-connected, or 26-connected as shown in **Figure7-10**.
 Each voxel contains 6 faces, 12 edges, and 8 vertices.
 If each pair of voxels  $v_i, v_{i+1}$ along the ray share a face then the ray is 6-connected, if they share a face or an edge the ray is 18-connected, and if they share a face, an edge, or a vertex the ray is 26-connected.
 Scan converting and traversing a 26-connected ray requires less time than a 6-connected ray but is more likely to miss small features in the volume dataset.

-If we are using a parallel viewing transformation and our ray function can be efficiently computed using a voxel by voxel traversal method, then we can employ a templated ray casting technique \[Yagel92b\] with 26-connected rays to generate the image.
+If we are using a parallel viewing transformation and our ray function can be efficiently computed using a voxel by voxel traversal method, then we can employ a templated ray casting technique <em style="color:blue;background-color: white">\[Yagel92b\]</em> with 26-connected rays to generate the image.
 All rays are identical in direction; therefore, we only need to scan convert once, using this "template" for every ray.
 When these rays are cast from pixels on the image plane, as shown in the left image of **Figure7-11** , then some voxels in the dataset will not contribute to the image.
 If instead we cast the rays from the voxels in the base plane of the volume that is most parallel to the image plane, as shown in the right image, then the rays fit together snugly such that every voxel in the dataset is visited exactly once.
 The image will appear warped because it is generated from the base plane, so a final resampling step is required to project this image back onto the image plane.

 ## 7.5 Object-Order Volume Rendering